jeremiah-shaulov/polysql/README.md

 Sql.sqlSettings: SqlSettings
 ```

-If you create the `Sql` object using `mysql` template function, it's `sqlSettings.mode` will be `SqlMode.MYSQL`, for `pgsql` it will be `SqlMode.PGSQL`, etc.
+If you create the `Sql` object using `mysql` template function, it's `sqlSettings.mode` will be set to `SqlMode.MYSQL`, for `pgsql` it will be `SqlMode.PGSQL`, etc.

 If you assign a different `SqlSettings` object before calling `toString()` or `encode()`, that different SQL dialect and policy will be used.

 The quoting policy has either a whitelist or a blacklist of allowed identifiers, that can remain unquoted.
-There're 2 separate lists for functions (any identifier that is followed by a parenthesis is considered a function name), and for other identifiers.
+There're 2 separate lists for functions (any identifier that is followed by a parenthesis is considered to be a function name), and for other identifiers.

 ```ts
 import {mysql as sql, SqlSettings, SqlMode} from 'https://deno.land/x/polysql/mod.ts';